 Water Bottle Refilling Stations

-Many people don't realize it, but Fayetteville tap water is both safer and more sustainable than most bottled water.
+Many people don't realize it, but Fayetteville tap water is cleaner than most bottled water.
 In addition, tap water costs over 100x less than the average bottle of water.
 That's why the University of Arkansas has recently used the Tap app to map all of the bottle filling stations on campus.
 These bottle filling stations are located across campus allowing students, faculty, and staff to utilize reusable bottles instead of buying single use plastic bottles.
 These stations are located in high traffic areas making them convenient for passersby to use.

-Underground water cisterns are used in two locations on campus; the Jean Tyson Child Development Center, and Gearhart hall.
-These cisterns collect water from precipitation events.
-The water is stored underground and redirected for irrigation surrounding the building.
+Underground water cisterns are used for sustainable irrigation in two locations on campus; the Jean Tyson Child Development Center and Gearhart hall.
+These cisterns collect water from precipitation events while reducing the amount of runoff from campus.
+The water is stored underground and redirected for irrigating the nearby landscape.

-Rain gardens are areas of lowered elevation that collect run off from precipitation events to irrigate the plants in the garden.
+Rain gardens are earth-formed depressions that collect run off from precipitation events to irrigate the plants in the garden.
 Rain gardens require less management and human intervention to grow and thrive.
+As runoff infiltrates into the soil, it gets naturally filtered.
 These gardens are located in several places around campus such as the Nanoscale Material Science and Engineering Building and the Don Tyson Center for Agricultural Sciences.